cosmos72/hyperluminal-mem/README.md

 Legal
 -----
-Hyperluminal-MEM is released under the terms of the [Lisp Lesser General Public License](http://opensource.franz.com/preamble.html), known as the LLGPL.
+Hyperluminal-mem is released under the terms of the [Lisp Lesser General Public License](http://opensource.franz.com/preamble.html), known as the LLGPL.